purduehackers/organize/directory/storyteller.md

 - Write a monthly "VIP newsletter" that we send to current & prospective sponsors, Purdue faculty, and alumni, showing what Purdue Hackers has been working on
 - Draft announcements for upcoming events to be posted on Discord and Instagram
 - Solicit [blog posts](https://blog.purduehackers.com) from community members about their projects, aiming to publish one post per month
-- Send emails to professors, groups, and students to promote upcoming events

 This is a PR role, but different from what you may have seen before: while many student orgs stop their PR efforts at event promotion, Purdue Hackers also writes articles and newsletters to keep in touch with important people and document our work for future generations.
 As such, this role primarily consists of _lots_ of writing.